real2two/discordeno-template/README.md

 });
 ```

-## IPC handler from discord-cross-hosting
+## IPC handler using discord-cross-hosting

 The IPC handler can be used to send messages across clusters with Typescript support.